CruS-Modding-Infrastructure/crus-mod-packager/README.md

+# CruSModPackager for Cruelty Squad
-CrusModPackager is a Godot plugin made specifically for exporting Cruelty Squad mods.
+CruSModPackager is a Godot plugin made specifically for exporting Cruelty Squad mods.
 It streamlines the process of fetching imported files, creating the mod info and exporting the mod, among other things.

-CrusModPackager Guide (Also present in the plugin):
+## CruSModPackager Guide (Also present in the plugin):

 First you need to enter:
 	- Mod name